bgever/blog/README.md

 > OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 > SOFTWARE.

+The website is based on the [Spotlight template from Tailwind Plus](https://tailwindcss.com/plus/templates/spotlight).
+Purchase your own license if you want to use it on your website.
+Refer to `LICENSE.md` for details.

 ## Developing

 Ensure dependencies have been installed.